neikei/notes/content/2_locales.md

-## 2017-07-15: Fix locale configuration on Linux servers
+## 2017-07-15: Fix locale warnings on Linux servers

 Problem: Warnings about wrong or missing locale configurations